oldham123/cfa_level_iii/_readings/Reading 14 Risk Management for Individuals.md

   - **Premature death risk**
   - **Longevity risk**: Long lived individuals run the risk of living longer than expected and outliving their assets
     - Life expectancy can be difficult to predict, so mortality tables and Monte Carlo simulations are used in quantifying this risk
+    - It is important to note that the reason that this is a risk is that a retired individual is assumed to have little or no human capital remaining
   - **Property risk**: An unexpected loss of property, possibly due to a severe weather event or accident
     - Can necessitate relocation, or finding temporary living and transportation requirements
     - The loss of business premises is also included here